David Stuart Davies looks at The Thirty-Nine Steps

-David Stuart Davies looks at the first modern spy thriller.
+David Stuart Davies looks at The Thirty Nine Steps, the first modern spy thriller.

 ‘I have long cherished an affection for that elementary type of tale which Americans call the ‘dime novel’, and which we know as the ‘shocker’ — the romance where the incidents defy the probabilities and march just inside the borders of the possible.’